Romelium/mpatch/README.md

 1. Print full trace logs to your terminal.
 2. Create a file named `mpatch-debug-report-[timestamp].md` in your current directory.

-This single markdown file contains everything needed to reproduce the issue: the command you ran, system information, the full input patch file, the original content of all target files, and the complete trace log.
+This single markdown file contains everything needed to reproduce the issue: the command you ran, system information, the full input patch file, the original content of all target files, the final content of all target files after patching, and the complete trace log.

 ---